Parvez13/Parvez13/README.md

 ### Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> , I'm Parvez

+I am a programmer and I have expertize listed in Python, Machine Learning, MySql, PostgresSql.
+I am passionate about technical content and other technology related stuff.

+I am working on Machine Learning projects and I love to share mycode and project on these profile.

 <!--
 **Parvez13/Parvez13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.